top of page

 When the market for computer memory chips, on which Intel was founded, began to slow down, Intel's co-founders, Andy Grove and Gordon Moore, asked the question, "If we were kicked out of the company, what do you think the new CEO would do?"
 After pondering this question, Intel shifted its focus to microprocessors, setting the stage for subsequent growth.
 To help leaders let go of "stuff they've already invested in" and consider new possibilities, "Innovator's Dilemma" author, Clay Christensen, suggests they ask "What if the company didn't exist?"
 It's not easy to move away from what companies have successfully built in the past, however, when facing disruption from an attractor state, holding on to history and routine can impede a company's future.

-Check out "Good Strategy, Bad Strategy" for more on using dynamics as a source of power.
+Check out "Good Strategy, Bad Strategy" for more on using systems dynamics as a source of power.

 Related Posts